-The increase in interest income reflects changes in the market value of investment bonds held by the Agency, and fluctuations in the interest rates effective during the fiscal year.
-The decrease in project administration expense is due to the termination related expenditures for the closure of the Alturas Technology Park District occurring in fiscal year 2016; no such terminations occurred in fiscal year 2017.
+The increase in investment income reflects changes in the market value of investment bonds held by the Agency, and fluctuations in the interest rates effective during the fiscal year.
+The increase in project administration expenses is due to contributions to the Paradise Creek Flood Study, as well as the South main Underpass Study.
+The agency also incurred additional expenses in the development and pursuit of the sale of the 6th and Jackson property located in the Legacy Crossing District.
 The Agency implements all Governmental Accounting Standards Board (GASB) pronouncements so that we are in compliance with the accounting standards for governments.
-Additional information comparing the Agency's budgeted to actual expenditures can be found in the statement of revenues, expenditures, and changes in fund balances on pages 21, 23, and 24.
+Additional information comparing the Agency's budgeted to actual expenditures can be found in the statement of revenues, expenditures, and changes in fund balances on pages 23 and 24.